-Raised on mountain air, spring runoff, and endless cups of stubbornness, Elle originates from Colorado but now navigates the foggy forests of the Pacific Northwest, calling Portland home for now.
+Raised on mountain air, spring runoff, and endless cups of stubbornness, Elle originates from Colorado but now navigates the foggy forests of the Pacific Northwest.
 She is a writer and poet who draws inspiration from science, nature, and everyday ironies.
-She has found that listening, while not her strength, is the best source of material.
-Her work has been featured in local zines, Denver based magazine, Interkors, and a self-published collection of work, Exit Cues.
+Her work has been featured in The Bellwether Review, Interiors Magazine, and recently co-authored a children’s book, Garbage Dogs.

 Photography found Caleb.
 With the idea in mind that you need to go to school, get a job and anything creative or artistic would have to fit in here or there, he was proved wrong.
 After saying yes to attending a film photography class with a friend in school, he was hooked and the rest is history.
 Focusing on commercial photography with an array of brands, he most enjoys the people, travels and stories that come as a welcome perk of the job.